Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Introduction

-We revisit a perturbative scheme called "Composite Operators Method" (COM) \cite{avella_hubbard_1998} \cite{beenen_superconductivity_1995}, which was developed to close the equations of motion of the electronic Green's function of the Hubbard model to derive sets of self-consistent equations.
 We consider two sets of such self-consistency equations.
-The first enforces charge-charge, spin-spin, and pair-pair correlations using L. Roth's decoupling scheme \cite{roth_electron_1969}, and the second imposes the Pauli principle instead of correlations.
+The first enforces charge-charge, spin-spin, and pair-pair correlations using L. Roth's decoupling scheme, and the second imposes the Pauli principle instead of correlations.
 We perform a numerical minimization of these two sets of equations.
 The self-consistency equations enforcing the Pauli principle yield two distinct solutions named COM1 and COM2.
 The other sets of equations using Roth decoupling only exhibit one solution, which is referred to as the Roth solution.
+The spectral and magnetic properties of the Roth solution have been studied in Ref. \cite{mehlig_single-particle_1995} and Ref. \cite{nolting_band_1989}.
 Despite violating the Pauli principle \citep{avella_hubbard_1998}, the Roth solution shows a band structure in agreement with quantum Monte-Carlo simulations \citep{beenen_superconductivity_1995}.
-In contrast, COM1 and COM2, which have been studied more widely, exhibit a Fermi surface consistent with cuprate ARPES experiments only under some approximations \cite{avella_anomalous_2008}.
+In contrast, COM1 and COM2, which have been widely studied in Refs. \cite{mancini_hubbard_2004} and \cite{avella_hubbard_1998}, exhibit a Fermi surface consistent with cuprate ARPES experiments only under some approximations \cite{avella_anomalous_2008}.
+Furthermore, some extensions of COM method to the $t-J$ models have been made in Ref. \cite{eskandari-asl_local_2022}.

 Although the self-consistency equations enforcing the Pauli principle have been previously minimized with next-nearest neighbor hoppings \cite{avella_t_t'_2001}, this is not the case for the Roth decoupling.
 The latter has been studied with next-nearest neighbor hoppings for a three-band Hubbard model in cuprates \cite{calegari_pseudogap_2015}, but never for the one-orbital Hubbard model.